What if I told you that there was a way that you could succeed in paid search for boutique hotels with a small budget?

 So what is this technique?

-Well, it’s actually a simple two-pronged approach.
+Well, it's a simple two-pronged approach.
 This approach should substantially help with marketing your boutique hotel.

-- Cheap, Cheap, Cheap – These are some of the cheapest clicks that you can buy.
-Since they are cheaper that means that if done correctly, you will have a greater return on ad spend.
-Better ROAS. means, better ROI.
-Better ROI = happier boss.
+- Cheap, Cheap, Cheap – These are some of the most inexpensive clicks that you can buy.
+Since they are more affordable, that means that if done correctly, you will have a better return on ad spend.
+Better ROAS means, better ROI.
+Better ROI = a happier you.